 However, it’s easy to read the whole list without acting.
 (I speak from experience)

-So, I created a FREE 5-Day Chinese Motivation Challenge that will help you:
+So, I created the FREE 5-Day Teaching Chinese at Home Challenge that will help you:

 - Be able to improve your home while creating a Chinese language-rich environment with parents and educators from all over the world.